EyeKinetix®

 Health Canada Licensed

-Konan Medical is the only company dedicated to advancing objective binocular pupillary testing technology for ophthalmology and optometry.
+Konan Medical has been dedicated to advancing objective binocular pupillary testing technology for ophthalmology and optometry for over a decade

 Easy, objective, quantitative, delegated, reimbursable; an order of magnitude more detailed than the finest human observer.